uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

-\labsec{predecoding} The predecoder fetches aligned 16-byte blocks from the instruction cache (at most one such block per cycle), and it is mainly responsible for detecting where each instruction begins.
-This is not completely straightforward, as an instruction can be between 1 and 15 bytes long, and detecting its length can require inspecting several bytes of the instruction.

-The predecoded instructions are inserted into the \emph{instruction queue} (IQ).
-The length of this queue is a parameter of our model; it is between 20 and 25 on recent microarchitectures. \todo{it might make sense to create an overview of all the parameters, and their values in different microarchitectures; maybe something for the appendix; but that would actually be quite helpful to anyone who wants to build their own simulator/tool}

-According to our experiments, the predecoder can predecode at most five instructions per cycle on all of the microarchitectures we consider.
+\begin{newInfo} According to our experiments, the predecoder can predecode at most five instructions per cycle.
 If there are, e.g., six instructions in a 16-byte block, in the first cycle, five instructions would be predecoded, and in the next cycle, only one instruction would be predecoded.
-Several sources claim that the predecoding limit is six instructions per cycle \cite{Schaik19, wikichipSkylake, realworldtechHaswell}.
-This does not agree with our experiments.
-The source for the claims in \cite{Schaik19, wikichipSkylake, realworldtechHaswell} might be a section in Intel's optimization manual~\cite{intelOptManual20} that mentions a limit of six instructions per cycle; however, this section is in a part of the manual that describes predecoding on old Intel Core 2 CPUs (which did not have a \microop cache, and thus decoding was a more significant bottleneck).
-The manual does not describe the predecoding limits for more recent microarchitectures.
+Several sources incorrectly claim that the predecoding limit is six instructions per cycle \cite{Schaik19, wikichipSkylake, realworldtechHaswell, ren21}; the source for this might be a section in Intel's optimization manual~\cite{intelOptManual20} that mentions such a limit; however, this section only applies to old Intel Core 2 CPUs, which did not have a \microop cache, and thus decoding was a more significant bottleneck. \end{newInfo}

 A special case are instructions with a so called length-changing prefix (LCP).
 For such instructions, the predecoder has to use a slower length-decoding algorithm.
 This results in a penalty of three cycles for each such instruction.